mik52023/Message_system/README.md

 Method: GET

-Description:recieve id and user,Delete Message if user is sender or reciever
+Description: recieve id and user,Delete Message if user is sender or reciever

 Parameters: "id"-integer ,"user"-string